Alternating minimization algorithms for graph regularized tensor completion: Experiments

-In our experiments, we evaluate the quality of a tensor approximation with the following error functions, for a given index set $\Omega'$ \revv{that contains only the known entries of $\mathcal{T}^{\star}$}: (i) the relative error (RE) \revv{of the tensor candidate $\mathcal{T}=\llbracket U^{(1)},\cdots,U^{(k)}\rrbracket$ against $\mathcal{T}^{\star}$ on $\Omega'$ in the Frobenius norm,} and (ii) the root mean squared error (RMSE) of $\mathcal{T}$ restricted on $\Omega'$.
-The training and test RMSEs \revf{refer to} the \revv{RMSE on the training and test set respectively.}
+In the experiments, we evaluate the recovery performance of a tensor completion result \revn{$\hat{\mathcal{T}}:=\llbracket U^{(1)},\cdots,U^{(k)}\rrbracket$ \revn{with the following error functions restricted on an index set $\Omega'$---which contains the revealed entries or the unrevealed entries for test error---of $\mathcal{T}$:} (i) the relative error of $\hat{\mathcal{T}}$ against $\mathcal{T}$ in the Frobenius norm, and (ii) the root mean squared error (RMSE) of $\hat{\mathcal{T}}$.
+The training and test RMSEs refer to the RMSE on the training set ($\otr$)---the set of revealed entries for the optimization of the model---and the test set respectively.}